 The importance of complying with your administrative and fiscal obligations at the end of the year

-It is very important to know and fulfill your obligations to the government before the end of the year, so that you can start the next one on the right foot.
+It's very important to know and fulfill your obligations to the government before the end of the year, so you can start the next one on the right foot.

 p.garcia@rmgsc.com